Resistivity minimum in diluted metallic magnets: Conclusions

-Finally, for the dense limit ($n_s=1$), the highly frustrated nature of the RKKY interaction generated by a 2D electron gas makes the low temperature transport properties very sensitive to small lattice effects.
+Finally, for the dense limit ($n_s=1$), the highly frustrated nature of the RKKY interaction generated by a 2D electron gas makes the low-temperature transport properties very sensitive to small lattice effects.
 For the parabolic dispersion of the 2D electron gas, the resistivity upturn is finally suppressed at low enough temperatures due to a ferromagnetic tendency induced by an order by disorder mechanism.
 In contrast, lattice effects (tight-binding dispersion for nearest-neighbor hopping) induce a negative quartic correction to the single-electron dispersion, which leads to bond-density wave ordering (translation and $C_{4}$ rotation symmetry breaking).
 The bond-density wave ordering does not suppress the resistivity upturn.
-We note that higher order corrections to the parabolic dispersion are not the only source to create peak at $2k_{F}$ in the susceptibility.
+We note that higher-order corrections to the parabolic dispersion are not the only factors that can lift the degeneracy of susceptibility $\chi_{\bm{k}}^0$ of the 2D electron gas.
 The inclusion of electron-electron interactions also modify the momentum dependence of $\chi_{\bm{k}}^0$, although it is not fully settled what is the magnitude of the wave vector that maximizes the susceptibility~\citep{Simon2008}.
-Other types of exchange interactions between the local moments, including direct exchange, super-exchange and dipole-dipole interactions, can also lift the degeneracy of $\chi_{\bm{k}}^0$ for $k\leq 2 k_F$ and modify the low temperature behavior of the resistivity curve.
+Other types of exchange interactions between the local moments, including direct exchange, super-exchange and dipole-dipole interactions, can also lift the degeneracy of $\chi_{\bm{k}}^0$ for $k\leq 2 k_F$ and modify the low-temperature behavior of the resistivity curve.
+Consequently, the results presented in this paper for the RKKY interaction derived from the tight-binding dispersion \eqref{eq:disp_TB} are representative of a more general physical situation represented by the magnetic susceptibility $\chi_{\bm{k}}^0$ shown in Fig.~\ref{fig:chi0}~(b).